bettersg/call-home-site/src/pages/app-faqs.md

         actions_width: auto
         image_has_padding: false
         image_position: top
-        title: I can't call!
-I am using the Xiaomi, Redmi browser on Android.
+        title: I am using the Xiaomi, Redmi browser on Android.
         content: For Android users, use Chrome browser to load app.callhome.sg.
 For iOS users, use Safari browser to load app.callhome.sg.
         type: grid_item